jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/digitalSignature/template/digitalSignatureOnTemplate.rst

 2. Fill the required field "Role" with role details (f.e.: name of the role)
 3. Confirm addition

-As soon as you did the steps above you can add document and add the field "EDS" to the document.
+As soon as you did the steps above you can add document and add the field "QES" to the document.

 Which actions we can do with signature roles?
 =============================================